 Pour the cream over the back of the spoon very carefully.

-Optional: Add a sprinkle of ground nutmeg on top of the cream as garnish.
+Optional: Add a sprinkle of freshly grated nutmeg on top of the cream.

 - Unsweetened cream is best, as the drink is already very sweet.
 You’ll want the whipped cream to complement, not compete with, the rest of the drink.

-- While some recipes may try to use espresso, just regular brewed coffee is the way to go here.
+- While some recipes suggest espresso, regular brewed coffee is the way to go here.

 - Get your ingredients ready beforehand and time your coffee brewing to have it as hot as possible.

-- Preheat your vessel to help keep the coffee warm as you assemble the drink. (#4 on our list of ways to keep your coffee hot).
+- Preheat your vessel by filling it with hot water to help keep the coffee warm as you assemble the drink. (#4 on our list of ways to keep your coffee hot).

-- Choose a stylish, glass vessel.
-Believe it or not, it will affect the taste.
+- Choose a stylish glass vessel.
+Believe it or not, using a traditional Irish coffee glass or clear Irish coffee mugs will affect the taste.

-- Don't skimp on the whiskey - use a top quality brand such as Jamesons Irish Whisky.
+- Don't skimp on the whiskey - use a top quality brand such as Jameson's Irish Whiskey.

-The Whiskey - The star of this drink, Irish whiskey, is what really ties this drink together!
+The Whiskey - The star of this drink, Irish whiskey, is what really ties it together!
 Make sure you get the good stuff or you’ll be shooting yourself in the foot before you even start.